danijerez/updater/README.md

 ## Simple solution to update apps.
 Call updater.exe with whatever arguments you need.

 # 📚 Arguments
-1.  `filename:` name with which the downloaded file will be saved
+1.  `{filename}`: name with which the downloaded file will be saved
-2.  `url:` address where the compressed file (zip) to download is located
+2.  `{url}`: address where the compressed file (zip) to download is located
-3.  `exe:` executable to start when the process terminate
+3.  `{exe}`: executable to start when the process terminate
-4.  `k:` prevent the app from auto closing
+4.  `k`: prevent the app from auto closing, is optional, if you run it from a terminal it is not necessary

 # ▶️ How to start
 ### _in your favorite terminal_